james2doyle/ohdoylerules.com/content/web/sql-as-an-api.md

----
++++
-Title: "SQL As An API"
+title = "SQL As An API"
-Date: "2019-05-12"
+date = "2019-05-12"
-Category: "Web"
+category = "Web"
-Template: "post"
+template = "post.html"
-Description: "An example of how to use SQL as an API instead of reaching for something like GraphQL"
-Keywords: ["sql", "graphql", "api", "sqlite", "json", "query", "php"]
+description = "An example of how to use SQL as an API instead of reaching for something like GraphQL" [taxonomies] keywords = ["sql", "graphql", "api", "sqlite", "json", "query", "php"]
----
++++

 There has been a lot of fanfare around the idea of [GraphQL](https://graphql.org/) lately.
 For good reason in my opinion.